WS3503 - Field Education 1

 ||Dr Ines Zuchowski, Ms Tracey Dickinson, Ms Sandra Croaker, Ms Sally Watson.

-- 14 hours workshops/Seminars - Two day workshop Thursday 14th February and Friday 15th February
+- 14 hours on-campus > Workshops/Seminars - Two day workshop Thursday 14th February and Friday 15th February

 - 18 hours - Week 1-6 online preplacement seminars (total 18hrs) and integration seminars.